 When Is the Best Time for a 1-Week Jakarta Trip?

 The dry season (May to October) is ideal — particularly June through September, when the Thousand Islands day trip is reliably good.
 The wet season (November to April) is workable but expect daily afternoon thunderstorms; you may need to substitute Bogor or TMII for the Thousand Islands.
-Avoid Eid al-Fitr week; Independence Day weekend (August 17) is fantastic.
+Avoid Eid al-Fitr week, when half the city empties out and prices spike; Independence Day weekend (August 17), on the other hand, is fantastic, with parades and flag-raising ceremonies around Merdeka Square.

 Customizing the Plan for Different Travel Styles